junxzm1990/x86-sok/README.md

 }
 ```

-To update the offset of basic block inside final `object`, we hook the process of organizing fragments into object by operating `MCAsmLayout`:
+To update the offset of the basic block inside the final `object`, we hook the process of organizing fragments into an object by operating `MCAsmLayout`:

 ```c++
 void updateReorderInfoValues(const MCAsmLayout &Layout) {